Lynx-Shortener/Lynx/README.md

 You should now be able to register at `/dash`

+The first account registration will always be allowed, further registrations depend on your `ENABLE_REGISTRATION` setting

 ## Development/Contribution

 I'm actively using and trying to add features/fix bugs with Lynx, I'm just busy.